Alfred H. Abell

-Alfred Henry Abell (May 7, 1824May 24, 1882) was a member of the Wisconsin State Assembly.
+Alfred Henry Abell (May 7, 1824 – May 24, 1882) was a member of the Wisconsin State Assembly.

-Biography

-Abell was born on May 7, 1824 in Duanesburg, New York.
+He was born in Duanesburg, New York.
 Later, he owned farms in Bloomfield, Walworth County, Wisconsin, and Geneva, Wisconsin.
-He died on May 24, 1882.

 Political career

 Abell was a member of the Assembly during the 1877 session.
 He had already served as Chairman (similar to Mayor) and Supervisor of Bloomfield.
 Abell was a Republican.